Bartlesville Radio » News » One Dead in Fatal Collision, Southbound Hwy 75 Blocked

 One Dead in Fatal Collision, Southbound Hwy 75 Blocked

-The Oklahoma Highway Patrol has blocked off the southbound lanes of Highway 75 near Ochelata to investigate a fatality accident.
+The Oklahoma Highway Patrol has blocked off the southbound lanes of Highway 75 near Ochelata to investigate a fatality accident that has left one dead and another in serious condition.

 According to Washington County Undersheriff Jon Copeland, two people were believed to be walking to the Monday's Gas Station when a car struck both of them.
 Copeland said one person has died and the other is in serious condition.